 A young woman with Carney Triad, first developed a tumor at age twelve.
 By the time she was twenty-one, she’d already had twenty-four surgeries.

 Research is needed to find out why SDH-deficient tumors develop and how they can be successfully treated.
-One of the obstacles is the absence of SDH-deficient cell lines and mouse models.
+One of the obstacles is the absence of SDH-deficient cell lines and in silico research models.
 The SDH-deficient GIST Research Advocates has established this website to promote education about this rare disease, to facilitate the transfer of patient's tumor tissue to active researchers, and to raise funding for labs actively performing SDH-deficient research.